-No person is permitted to carry firearms or other weapons-either concealed or visible-on Lindenwood property or to any Lindenwood class (offered anywhere), except duly sworn law enforcement officers who are on duty.
-Off-duty police officers may carry completely concealed weapons to their Lindenwood classes only if authorized to do so by their employer and the state of Missouri or Illinois.
+No person is permitted to carry firearms or other weapons, either concealed or visible, on Lindenwood property or to any Lindenwood class.
+The exception to this policy applies only to duly sworn, on-duty law enforcement officers.
+Offduty police officers may carry concealed weapons to their Lindenwood classes only if authorized to do so by their employer and the state of Missouri or Illinois.